pieroproietti/penguins-eggs/sourceforge/files/iso/manjaro/README.md

 [Manjaro](https://manjaro.org/) is a professionally made operating system that is a suitable replacement for Windows or MacOS.
 Multiple Desktop Environments are available through our Official and Community editions.

 * **egg-of-manjarolinux-ruah-naked**
+* **egg-of-manjarolinux-ruah-colibri** (1,5G compression fast)

+maked can be usefull to start everything, just add that you want.
+Colibri is a tool to develop eggs and perhaps can be used to test calamares changes.
+The follow versions are just remastered versions of originals, make be used to start a own customization.

 * **egg-of-manjarolinux-ruah-xfce-minimal**
 * **egg-of-manjarolinux-ruah-kde-minimal**
 * **egg-of-manjarolinux-ruah-gnome-minimal**